Killer Beez

-The Killer Beez (Killa Bees) are a large street gang based in New Zealand, mainly based in the South Auckland area.
+The Killer Beez (Killa Beez) are a large street gang based in New Zealand, mainly based in the South Auckland area.
 They were founded in 2003, as a large rogue street gang in Ōtara, as a spin-off of the larger "Tribesmen" gang.
 The Killer Beez were formerly headed by Josh Masters, a well-known kickboxer, also a former vice-president of the Tribesmen MC.

 In 2013, there were 138 members in prison, up from 96 in 2011.
 Most Killer Beez inmates housed in Mt Eden Corrections Facility are housed in the Delta Unit.

-Insignia and Slang
+Insignia and slang

-Insignia

 The Killer Beez emblem or "patch" consists of the words "Killer Beez" and that act as the surrounding rockers for their Skull Fingers Up emblem of a middle finger extended upright with a partially extended thumb.
 There must be exactly 13 bones which comprise the whole skull finger.
-This is evident in all of the gang's music videos, released on the colourway records music videos.
+This is evident in all of the gang's music videos, released on the Colourway Records music videos.
 The gang predominantly wear white black and yellow.

-Gang Slang

 Killer Beez members are commonly referred to as Killer(s) or simply as KB by those closely associated with the gang.

 A common phrase within the gang's music, as well as being used in its logo, is the term AO, pronounced as separate letters, which is an acronym for the gang motto, All Out.